gilmore-lab/protocols/Phone_Call_Scheduling_Procedure.md

   - Log into http://box.psu.edu/
   - Navigate to: b-gilmore-lab-group Shared > gilmore-lab > recruitment > FIRSt Families Recruitment
   - Look at either the Child or Baby list
+  - Download the list that you will be working on to the desktop

 4. Call assigned families to set up appointment
   - Local Calls dial "8" then the rest of the number without area code